 Do athletes need supplements?

 Athletes can focus on a variety of different performance specialisms.
 But, whether you’re a speed or power athlete, or a mix of both, you won’t necessarily require any dietary supplements.
-By eating well and ensuring you remain hydrated, our bodies can get everything they need.
+Eating well and ensuring you remain hydrated is the best way to stay well during training.
+However, additional requirements of rigorous training schedules can sometimes mean you have additional needs.

-However, if you’ve found that you aren’t getting the most out of your workouts, or you have specific goals in mind, it might be a good idea to consider adding some vitamins and supplements to your diet.
-The best vitamins for athletes are ones that will already be found in your diet, but adding an extra supplement can help to support nutritional levels.
+If you’ve found that you aren’t getting the most out of your workouts, or you have specific goals in mind, it might be a good idea to consider adding some vitamins and mineral supplements to your diet.
+The best vitamins for athletes are ones that will complement your diet, but adding an extra supplement can help to support nutritional levels when you have additional requirements.

 What are the best supplements for athletes?